xmengkinaxis/CPP/System Design Interview Checklist.md

 * Alert when critical component fail or their performance degrade
 * Determine if we need more load balancing (scaling), or caching, or replication, or further partitioning.

+## 7.5 Identify and solve bottlenecks
+Try to discuss as many bottlenecks as possible and different approaches to mitigate them.
+* any single point of failure
+* enough replicaso of the data in case we lose a few servers to avoid the total system shutdown
+* monitoring the performance of our services and get alerts whenever critical components fails or their performance degrades

 # 8 Trade-off
 * Goal